OpenKore/openkore/openkore/trunk/README.txt

 =========================

 Features:
+- New ServerTypes and localized tables for official servers (kLabMouse, Technology, h4rry_84, EternalHarvest)
 - A lot of changes and additions in network, kRO ServerType tree (Technology)
 - Additions in Wx interface, including captcha input dialog (EternalHarvest)
 - "party request PlayerName" (EternalHarvest)